SUNNAH - سنة

 Literally Sunnah: A way.
 A Habit.
 A practice.
 A rule of action.

-The practices of Muhammad (asm) including His ‘ibâdah which comes from the Sharî’ah, which are contained in the Qur'an.
-Any word, teachings, deeds and sayings, silent permissions or disapprovals of Muhammad (asm) other than what is contained in the Qur'an, adopted as a rule of Islam.
+TThe practices of Muhammad (asm), which the Qur'an contains, including his ‘ibâdah emerging from the Sharî’ah.
+Any word, teachings, deeds and sayings, silent permissions or disapprovals of Muhammad (asm), which the Qur'an does not contain and are adopted as a rule of Islam.

 Literally Saniyyah: High.
 Exalted.
 Sublime.
 Grand.
 Most important and valuable.

 Saniyyah is the attribute of the Sunnah of Prophet Muhammad(asm).